Georgina Ahrens presents:

-Learn how to understand your child’s emotions and engage with them in meaningful ways that will enhance and build your relationship.
+When you understand a child’s emotions you can begin to engage with them in meaningful ways to enhance and build their relationships with you and others.

-$300 per person including lunch and onsite parking
+Cost: $300 per person includes lunch and onsite parking

 For further information about this workshop please email email@example.com

-This one day workshop is packed with practical tools to support you in understanding the Individual Processing Profile of your child.
-By understanding your child’s Individual processing profile you will be able to understand the ‘Why’ behind many of their behaviours.
+This one day workshop is packed with practical tools to support you in understanding a child’s Individual Processing Profile.
+By understanding the child’s Individual processing profile you will be able to understand the ‘Why’ behind many of their behaviours.

-Children with challenges in their Individual Processing Profile are more likely to demonstrate a range of challenging behaviours as parents we need to understand ‘why’ the child is doing these behaviours and how we can support them in their development to move up the developmental ladder.
+Children with challenges in their Individual Processing Profile are more likely to demonstrate a range of challenging behaviours and those of us caring for or working with them need to understand ‘why’ the child is doing these behaviours and how we can support them in their development to move up the developmental ladder.

-By attending this workshop parents will be better equipped to analyse their own and their child’s Individual Processing Profiles, so that they can support them to be more independent and regulated in all environments.
-Parents will also be provided with information around the Functional Emotional Developmental Milestones with video examples of these developing in a variety of children.
+By attending this workshop parents will be better equipped to analyse your own and a child’s Individual Processing Profiles, so that they can support them to be more independent and regulated in all environments.
+You will also be provided with information around the Functional Emotional Developmental Milestones with video examples of these developing in a variety of children.